Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Pfizer Europe MA EEIG, Boulevard de la Plaine 17, 1050 Bruxelles, Belgium

 If clinically significant moderate or severe non-haematological toxicity develops, bosutinib should be interrupted, and may be resumed at a dose reduced by 100 mg taken once daily after the toxicity has resolved.
 If clinically appropriate, re-escalation to the dose prior to the dose reduction taken once daily should be considered (see section 4.4).
 Doses less than 300 mg/day have been used in patients; however, efficacy has not been established.

-Table 1.
-Dose adjustments for neutropenia and thrombocytopenia:
+Table 2.
+Dose adjustments for neutropenia and thrombocytopenia in adult and paediatric patients:

 No specific dose recommendation is necessary in the elderly.
 Since there is limited information in the elderly, caution should be exercised in these patients.